Dictionary / Arabic - Turkish Terminology

 Signs of Miraculousness-45

-By interfering with the rubûbiyyah of Allah and following the modern trends based on the Western civilization and human mind, the fancies and desires of the nafs, if the family determines a perfection point for their child, like worldly ranks, having a comfortable life in this world, gaining the attention and acceptance of people, etc. and if they strive for the child to reach that presumed point of perfection, neglect the âkhirah and turn the face of the child to the transient worldly life, it is the misuse of compassion, which is the most powerful and valuable feeling given by Allah to the family, especially the mother, for saving the child from the dangers of both worlds.
+By interfering with the rubûbiyyah of Allah and following the modern trends based on the Western civilisation and human mind, the fancies and desires of the nafs, if the family determines a perfection point for their child, such as worldly ranks, having a comfortable life in this world, gaining the attention and acceptance of people, etc. And if they strive for the child to reach that presumed point of perfection, neglect the âkhirah and turn the face of the child to the transient worldly life, it is the misuse of compassion, which is the most powerful and valuable feeling given by Allah to the family, especially the mother, for saving the child from the dangers of both worlds.
 It is as follows:

-A compassionate mother faces every sort of self-sacrifice for her child to receive benefit and advantage and not to fall into danger in the life of this world; she gives tarbiyyah to him in this way.
-Saying “May my son be a Commander”, she gives all her property, takes him from the hâfidh school and sends him to Europe.
-But she does not think that her child's eternal life is falling into danger and works on saving him from the prison of the world; she does not consider his falling into the prison of Jahannam.
-As the opposite of fitrî compassion, she makes her innocent child a claimant while he should be a shafî’ in the âkhirah.
-That child will complain: "Why did you cause this destruction of mine without fortifying my îmân?"
-Since he did not receive Islamic tarbiyyah completely, in this world too, he cannot respond to the right of his mother's wondrous compassion in the way it deserves but rather commits many wrongs.
+A compassionate mother makes every sacrifice to ensure her child's life in this world is not endangered and to ensure his benefits and prosperity; she provides him with tarbiyyah accordingly.
+Saying, “May my son be a Commander,” she gives all her property, takes him from the hâfidh school and sends him to Europe.
+But she does not think that her child's eternal life is falling into danger and works to save him from worldly imprisonment, without considering his falling into the prison of Jahannam.
+As the opposite of the compassion in her fitrah, she makes her innocent child, who should have been a shafî’ in the akhirah, a claimant.
+That child will complain, "Why did you cause this destruction of mine without strengthening and protecting my îmân?"
+Because he did not fully receive Islamic tarbiyyah, in this world too, he cannot respond to the rights of his mother's wondrous compassion in a way it deserves, and perhaps he commits many wrongs.

-The Twenty-Fourth Flash- A conversation with women who are my âkhirah sisters amongst the people of îmân
+The Twenty-Fourth Flash- A conversation with mu’min women who are my âkhirah sisters

 First Question: Why is it that in this age, mothers who are self-sacrificing and carry an exalted compassion, are deprived of inheriting the assets of their children?
 Why has Qadar allowed this?